Poulain lab, University of South Carolina

 Principal Investigator

-Dr. Poulain is originally from France and obtained her PhD from the University Paris 6-Pierre et Marie Curie, studying the roles of microtubule-regulating proteins stathmins in neuronal morphogenesis.
-She became convinced that observing axon growth directly in
+Dr. Poulain obtained her PhD in Neuroscience from the University Paris 6-Pierre et Marie Curie in France where she studied the roles of the microtubule-regulating proteins stathmins in neuronal morphogenesis.

-the embryo in vivo would provide invaluable insights on how axons integrate different signals from the environment to navigate properly.
-She joined the laboratories of Drs.
-Chi-Bin Chien and Joseph Yost at the University of Utah to study the roles of Heparan sulfate proteoglycans in axon guidance in vivo in zebrafish.
-Her work led to the discovery that selective axon degeneration is an essential correction mechanism that establishes topographic ordering of retinal axons during development.
-She also developed new transplantation approaches and transgenic lines to study retinal axon development and topographic map formation.
+She then joined the labs of Drs.
+Chi-Bin Chien and Joseph Yost at the University of Utah to study the molecular mechanisms that control axon guidance and pruning in vivo using the zebrafish visual system as a model.
+Her work led to the discovery that selective axon degeneration is essential for proper topographic ordering of retinal axons during development.
+She also developed new transplantation approaches and transgenic lines to study the development and maintenance of the visual system.

 Picture